babangsund/relay-fns/README.md

 ```
 ---
 #### Create
-If you create an item, which resides in a list, that isn't a connection,
-relay is unable to put the item from the mutation payload, into your list.
+If you create an item which resides in a list that isn't a connection, Relay is unable to put the item from the mutation payload, into your list.

 To resolve the list, a config is required.
 * `listName` The name of the list in GraphQL